wowthemesnet/mediumish-theme-jekyll/_projects/2020-01-01-SARS-project.md

 # key words MUST all be lowercase (or allows duplicates)
 keywords: ["covid-19", "Pie"]

+# if a job corresponds to a particular job, enable display on project by setting...
+opportunities: true

 people:
 - "Thiru Ramaraj"
 - "DeAngelo Wilson"